normal-computing/posteriors/experiments/continual_lora/README.md

 Lastly, rather than sampling from the weight distributions to make predictions, we approximate the predictive distribution under MAP weights using another Taylor expansion.

+The Laplace updates are implemented in `uqlib` and easily integrated into our PyTorch training loops!

 ## Results

 ![Validation loss by episode](./pictures/plot_A.png)